nxp-mcuxpresso/mcuxsdk-doc/boards/evkcmimxrt1060/index.rst

 The i.MX RT1060 Evaluation Kit is supported by Zephyr OS for developing the Internet of Things with a free, open-source embedded operating system.
-Click`here <https://docs.zephyrproject.org/latest/boards/arm/mimxrt1060_evk/doc/index.html?highlight=mimxrt1060_evk>`__to learn more.